bpype/blender-studio-pipeline/docs/artist-guide/project_tools/project-blender.md

 ```

 ::: warning Command Line Arguments
-Note: Command Line Arguments also known as Flags are not supported by the `run_blender.py` script.
+Note: Command line arguments, also known as flags, are not supported by the `run_blender.py` script.
 :::

 ## Update Blender

-This script will fetch the latest Blender download from https://builder.blender.org/download/  The Blender download for Linux, Mac, and Windows will be downloaded into the `your_project_name/shared/artifacts/blender` folder.
-It will keep up to 10 previous downloaded versions for backup.
-This Blender doesn't update automatically, at least one user in the project must manually initiate an update, all users will receive this update because blender is stored within the `shared` directory.
+This script will fetch the latest Blender download from https://builder.blender.org/download/.
+The Blender download for Linux, Mac, and Windows will be downloaded into the `your_project_name/shared/artifacts/blender` folder.
+It will keep up to 10 previously downloaded versions for backup.
+This Blender does not update automatically; at least one user in the project must manually initiate an update.
+All users will receive this update because Blender is stored within the `shared` directory.

 ::: info Blender Studio Users
-Internally to the Blender Studio only, the blender inside your project is automatically updated overnight, not manual update is required.
+Internally to the Blender Studio only, the Blender inside your project is automatically updated overnight; no manual update is required.
 :::

 ```bash